Maryna-Volynets/Data-Analysis-Portfolio/Cyclistic-marketing-program/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

+## Tools Used
+- PostgreSQL — data cleaning and analysis
+- SQL — querying and aggregation
+- Tableau — data visualization
+- GitHub — project documentation

 ### Data sources description

-We use Cyclistic’s historical trip data to analyze and identify trends (Cyclistic trip data beetwen 2024-01-01 and 2024-12-31) from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+We use Cyclistic’s historical trip data to analyze and identify trends (Cyclistic trip data between 2024-01-01 and 2024-12-31) from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 It is organised in 12 csv-format spreadsheets naming with year and month.
 This is public data that we can use to explore how different customer types are using Cyclistic bikes.
-There are no personally identiable information or another privacy information.
+There are no personally identifiable information or another privacy information.

 ### Cleaning and manipulation of data

  We used RDBMS PostgreSQL for data exploration and cleaning.
 Data was imported into PostgreSQL from csv files.
 We have a problem with data type columns
  "start_lat", "start_lng", "end_lat", "end_lng".
-At first we defined text data type for these columns and than changed it for float data type.
+At first we defined text data type for these columns and then changed it for float data type.
  We cleaned the data from duplicates, and removed records with empty values in the station coordinates, removed rows where the trip start time is later than or equal to the trip end time.
-We also found that some stations had exactly the same coordinates but different names and removed them, considering such data to be erroneous.
+Some stations had identical coordinates but different names.
+These cases were reviewed and treated as potential inconsistencies in station naming.
  All manipulation described in [this file](https://github.com/Maryna-Volynets/Data-Analysis-Portfolio/blob/main/Cyclistic-marketing-program/Data_Cleaning_Analysis_Queries.sql).

  ### Data analysis: identify trends and relationships